-- Coffee.
-After a meal, you can order an espresso or at most, a caffè macchiato, with a touch of foam -- but cappuccinos and caffè lattes are for breakfast only!
+- Coffee: After a meal, you can order an espresso or at most, a caffè macchiato, with a touch of foam— cappuccinos and caffè lattes are for breakfast only!
 And no type of coffee is intended to be drunk together with a meal.
 Unless it's a cappuccino or caffè latte, which you can have together with your morning pastry for breakfast.

 - Types of eateries: Handwritten on Osteria Vini e Vecchi Sapori's paper menus there are a few rules in English: "NO PIZZA.
 NO STEAK.
 NO ICE.
 NO TAKEAWAY.
 NO CAPPUCCINO." which tells me that these are the most common (and most irritating) requests that Florentine eateries receive from tourists.
 In fact, if a place has not specified itself as a "pizzeria," then no, they will not serve pizza.
 Not all restaurants make steak, either.
 You just need to look at their menu and the type of place it is.

 - Ice: Europeans, in general, are not as obsessed with ice as Americans are.
 I'm not sure from whence this obsession stems, but just accept that ice is hard to come by in Europe, yes, even in summer during a heat wave.
 Any water you order will not be served with ice in it.
 You might get a few ice cubes in a cocktail or soda, but you should not expect every restaurant to have it and supply it on demand.